The number plate changes from September 2021 will assist the DVSA in catching offenders quicker than before.

 UK Authorities have already introduced some number plate changes this year, such as allowing vintage number plates just for pre-1980 vehicles.
 In January, we also witnessed the removal of the EU flag from the plates after Brexit concluded.

-Now, car owners cannot order new number plates with the EU flag but select from the Union Jack, English, Scottish, or Welsh flag.
+Now, car owners cannot order new number plates with the EU flag but can select from the Union Jack, English, Scottish, or Welsh flag.